Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Asia Cruises Vietnam Cambodia Thailand

-I had never cruised until 5 or 6 years ago (and Dave had never cruised before last year) but it’s becoming one of our favorite ways to travel.
+I had never cruised until 5 or 6 years ago (and Dave had never cruised before last year) but it’s quickly becoming one of our favorite ways to travel.

 Apparently, there comes a time in every adventure traveler’s life when you begin to prefer the simple pleasures of a more luxurious means of travel over the prop-planes, packed trains, rocking ferries, camels, elephants, and auto-rickshaws that defined your youth.